boeni-industries/aico/docs/concepts/memory/ams.md

 ## Implementation Strategy

-The procedural memory system will be implemented as a complete, integrated solution with all components working together from the start.
+The behavioral learning system will be implemented as a complete, integrated solution with all components working together from the start.
 This approach ensures consistency and avoids technical debt from incremental builds.

 ### Core Implementation Components

 **1. Data Layer**
 - Database schema for `skills`, `user_preferences`, and `feedback_events` tables
-- ChromaDB collection for skill embeddings (`procedural_skills`)
+- ChromaDB collection for skill embeddings (`behavioral_skills`)
 - Python data classes (`Skill`, `UserPreferences`, `FeedbackEvent`)
 - `SkillStore` class with CRUD operations and vector search integration